Orlando Dark Spots and Bumps Skin Care, Blue Nevus

-This patient information and photograph on Blue Nevi is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photograph on Orlando Dark Spots and Bumps Skin Care, Blue Nevi is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 A blue nevus is a harmless, dark-blue to gray-to-black, well defined spot or